angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 **Note: The fixed size strategy will likely be changed to allow specifying a separate `minBufferPx` and `addBufferPx` like the autosize strategy**

-The fixed size viewport strategy is less flexible than the autosize strategy because it requires all items to be the same size, but the advantage of this constraint is that it allows for better performance, since items do not need to be measured as they are rendered.

 ### Scrolling over items with different sizes
 If you're scrolling over a list of items with different sizes, you can use the `AutoSizeVirtualScrollStrategy`.
 This can be added to your viewport by using the `autosize`